 Chairman Chief Executive Officer Role The Company's By-laws prescribed that the Chairman of the Board shall be the Chief Executive Officer of the Company.
 He is the Head of the Board and presides at meetings of the directors and stockholders.
 He shall exercise such other powers and performs such other functions and duties as the Board may assign.
 Responsible for the general supervision, administration and management of business of the Company (As provided in the Company by-laws and CG Manual Exercise such other powers and performs such other functions and duties as the Board may assign.
 Accountabilities Accountable to all shareholders of the Company.
 Accountable to all shareholders of the Company.
-The Chairman shall have the following duties and functions: Deliverables Ensure that the meetings of the Board are held in accordance with the by-laws Among others, the Chief Executive Officer certifies the preparation and fair representation of the consolidated financial statements of the Company, as well as compliance of the Company; with the requirements of SEC Form 17-A. Supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary; 17-A. Maintain qualitative and timely lines of communication and information between the Board and the Management; and Conduct regular board meetings and annual stockholders' meetings.
+Deliverables The Chairman shall have the following duties and functions: Ensure that the meetings of the Board are held in accordance with the by-laws of the Company; Supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary; Maintain qualitative and timely lines of communication and information between the Board and the Management; and Conduct regular board meetings and Among others, the Chief Executive Officer certifies the preparation and fair representation of the consolidated financial statements of the Company, as well as compliance with the requirements of SEC Form 17-A.

+annual stockholders' meetings.